informatics-isi-edu/ermrestjs/doc/api.md

 #### columnGroupAggregateFn.histogram(bucketCount, min, max) ⇒ [<code>BucketAttributeGroupReference</code>](#ERMrest.BucketAttributeGroupReference)
 Given number of buckets, min and max will return bin of results.
+The result is based on shortest key of the parent table.
+If we have join in the path, we are creating the histogram based on shortest key of the parent table (not the end table).

 **Kind**: instance method of [<code>ColumnGroupAggregateFn</code>](#ERMrest.ColumnGroupAggregateFn)